KristofferC/NearestNeighbors.jl/README.md

 There are currently three types of trees available:

 * `BruteTree`: Not actually a tree.
 It linearly searches all points in a brute force fashion.
 Works with any `Metric`.
-* `KDTree`: In a kd tree the points recursively split into groups using hyper-planes.
+* `KDTree`: In a kd tree the points are recursively split into groups using hyper-planes.
-Therefore a `KDTree` only work axis aligned metrics which are: `Euclidean`, `Chebyshev`, `Minkowski` and `Cityblock`.
+Therefore a `KDTree` only works with axis aligned metrics which are: `Euclidean`, `Chebyshev`, `Minkowski` and `Cityblock`.
-* `BallTree`, points are recursively split into groups using hyper-spheres.
+* `BallTree`: Points are recursively split into groups bounded by hyper-spheres.
 Works with any `Metric`.

 All trees in `NearestNeighbors.jl` are static which means that points can not be added or removed from an already created tree.